 I have the following font files available.

 - To start, create a new folder.
-Then, you create two subfolders in it named fonts and css.
+Name it with name of your font.

-- Now create a text file fonts.css in the css subdirectory.
-This file shall contain the CSS code needed to display the fonts in the browser.
+- Now create a text file “fonts.css” in the “css” subfolder.
+This file will contain the CSS code needed to display the fonts in the browser.

 @font-face font-family: "Montserrat";